 - Jarvis Landry from LSU

-Any one of these receivers would be a fine addition to the squad and would likely contribute immediately.
+Any on of these receivers would be fine additions to the squad and would likely contribute immediately.

-With Jets 16th pick of the 3rd Round (80th overall), they should bundle it with their 15th pick of the 4th round (115th overall) and move up 13 spots to get the Raiders' 3rd Pick in the 3rd round (67th overall).
-With 12 picks in this year’s draft and probably only about 10 roster spots realistically available for rookies, I am okay with the Jets packaging some picks to move around for players they want in the 3rd round and beyond.
+With Jets 16th pick of the 3rd Round (80th overall), the Jets should bundle it with their 15th pick of the 4th round (115th overall) and move up 13 spots to get the Raiders 3rd Pick in the 3rd round (67th overall).
+With 12 picks in this year’s draft and probably only about 10 roster spots realistically available for rookies, I’m okay with the Jets packaging some picks to move around for players they want in the 3rd round and beyond.
 In the first couple of rounds, I think the price to move around is too steep.